armory/docs/content/en/cd-as-a-service/concepts/architecture.md

    class outside ext
 ```

-When you start a deployment from the CLI or an automation tool, Armory CD-as-a-Service forwards your deployment request to the designated RNA in your Kubernetes cluster.
+When you start a deployment from the CLI or the GHA, Armory CD-as-a-Service forwards your deployment request to the designated RNA in your Kubernetes cluster.
 The RNA generates Kubernetes Custom Resource Definitions that it then uses to execute the deployment.

 You can track the status of a deployment in the Armory CD-as-a-Service UI.

-## Key Components

-### Remote Network Agent (RNA)

-The RNA allows Armory CD-as-a-Service to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
-The RNA that you install in your cluster engages in bidirectional communication with Armory CD-as-a-Service over encrypted, long-lived gRPC HTTP2 connections.
-The RNA issues API calls to your Kubernetes cluster based on requests from Armory CD-as-a-Service.

-### CLI

-Users install the CLI locally.
-The CLI interacts with Armory CD-as-a-Service via REST API.
-To deploy an app, the user must either log in using the CLI or must pass valid authorization credentials to the `deploy` command.

-### GitHub Action

-You can use the `armory/cli-deploy-action` to trigger a deployment from your GitHub workflow.
-The GitHub Action interacts with Armory CD-as-a-Service via REST API.
-The Action requires a valid Client ID and Client Secret be passed to the deploy command.

-### Spinnaker plugin

-{{< include "cdaas/desc-plugin.md" >}}

 ## Networking